solsspace/solsspace/land/program/README.md

 ---
-title: Solspace Land Program
+title: solsspace Land Program
 ---

-# solspace
+# solsspace
-Solspace is a semi-infinite😅 meta-verse protocol built on top of the solana blockchain.
+solsspace is a semi-infinite😅 meta-verse protocol built on top of the solana blockchain.